-Think of MSG like peanuts (or any other type of food or additive): MSG will be dangerous if you are allergic to it or have a natural intolerance to it.
+Think of MSG like peanut oil (or any other type of food or additive): MSG will be dangerous if you are allergic to peanuts or have a natural intolerance to it.
 Unlike peanuts, however, MSG is not a known common allergen.
-But just like any other type salt, MSG should not be consumed in massive quantities.
+Just like any other type salt, MSG should not be consumed in massive quantities.

 Nutrition and wellness expert Frances Largeman-Roth, RDN, told TODAY that it can be difficult to pinpoint the origin of some food sensitivities, and that's especially true when you're eating a dish that has a lot of ingredients.
-"I think that people can legitimately feel bad after eating a meal that is very high in sodium, whether that sodium comes from salt or MSG," Largeman-Roth said.
+"I think that people can legitimately feel bad after eating a meal that is very high in sodium, whether that sodium comes from [plain] salt or MSG," Largeman-Roth said.
 "That doesn’t mean that MSG is harmful.
 Also, they may have a sensitivity to gluten or another food additive that could be in their meal."

 Though MSG occurs naturally, to make the flavoring agent, it was first extracted and crystallized from seaweed broth.
 Today, it's created during a fermentation process similar to making yogurt or soy bean paste.

 MSG is just one of many FDA-approved food additives, like monocalcium phosphate, sodium bicarbonate and sodium acid pyrophospate, which are used for different purposes, such as leavening.
 Many of these are also found in other fast-food items, too.